Parable #7. Rich Fool builds bigger barns:

 The Holy One is still searching to find any nation, land and people who are a deserving servant.
 So far all have failed.
 Yes the Messiah, the Individual Servant of the Holy One has succeeded.
 He alone is Rich in Adonai.
-But where is the nation who will follow Him into the greatness that Adonai has promised to those who put their trust in the one He has sent?
+But where is the nation who will follow Him into the greatness that our heavenly Father has promised to those who put their trust in the one He has sent?

-Only one among us has ever qualified Himself to rule over all of the wealth of the Father’s Treasure House.
+Only one among us has ever qualified himself to rule over all of the wealth of the Father’s Treasure House.

 Failure followed by an End to the Search for the faithful Rich Son:

-The announcement that yet another Rich Man Son (among the nations) had failed to fulfill the Covenant (cf. covenants of Adam, Noah, Abraham, Moses and the Messiah), and that he, the firstborn son of the nations, had failed sufficient to (temporarily) forfeit his own soul, leads us to the final question of the mashal:
+The announcement that yet another Rich Man Son (among the nations) had failed to fulfill the Covenant (cf. covenants of Adam, Noah, Abraham, Moses and the Messiah), and that he – the firstborn son of the nations – had failed sufficient to (temporarily) forfeit his own soul, leads us to the final question of the mashal: